 For a resilient architecture, the answer is no. We need a solution that decouples data retrieval from server interaction.

-Phase 3: The Solution: A "Serverless" Architecture
+The Solution: A "Serverless" Architecture

 The solution lies in shifting the paradigm from "crawling the site" to "querying the database".
 We can architect a URL inspection tool workflow that interacts directly with Google's data, having zero interaction with your server.